Cosmetic Platelet Rich Plasma

 Are there any side effects of vampire facelift?

 There are no major side effects since this filler is composed of the patient’s blood cells.
 There are no risks for infection, rejection, or allergic reactions.
 The effects may include the skin appearing slightly sunburnt for up to 48 hours with little or no associated discomfort.
 Uncommon side effects include mild swelling which may last up to 7 days, redness, or bruising which would diminish within 1-3 days.
 If they do occur, then apply cold compresses and elevate your head to minimize these effects.
 Better results can be seen if patients decide to receive more treatments.
 To avoid any problems, it is best to keep the skin hydrated and to apply 30 SPF (or greater) sunscreen several times a day after the treatment.

 Who should get the treatment?

-Individuals who are suitable for this treatment are those who are looking to improve their skin tone, texture, color and overall appearance.
+Individuals who are suitable for this treatment are those who are looking to improve their skin tone, texture, color, and overall appearance.
 This treatment is ideal for all skin types and it works by eliminating skin wrinkles, rejuvenating the skin, diminishing acne scarring, and hastening the healing process following a facial peel.
 Since PRP is considered a more natural therapy, then those who are looking for that natural look will find this therapy to be appropriate for them.
-The most popular areas where it is applied include sun-damaged and prematurely aged skin on cheeks and mid-face, jaw line, sagging skin on the neck, back of the hands and décolletage.
+The most popular areas where it is applied to include sun-damaged and prematurely aged skin on cheeks and mid-face, jawline, sagging skin on the neck, back of the hands, and décolletage.

 PRP therapy for Hair Restoration